Brand Strategy: How to Build a Brand for Success

-Remember also that your targeted demographic may change in age.
+Remember also that your targeted demographic (AKA buyer personas) may change in age.
 Families with young children 50 years ago were younger than they might be today.
-You have to keep in mind that these changes affect the ways that buyers view your products and evaluate their brand loyalties.
+You have to keep in mind that these changes affect how buyers view your products and evaluate their brand loyalties.

 When customers move through the sales funnel, they eventually become buyers.
 If you and your company do a good job, these buyers become brand ambassadors.
 It means that they talk to their friends and neighbors about you.
 They like you and recommend you.